Conference Agenda

 • Registration by VPPPA National Office

-• SGE Class by Nathanial Griffin & Chris Main/VOSH
+• SGE Class by Kristin Eck with OSHA & Nathanial Griffin with VOSH

 • Pre-Conference Workshop by Dan Kellum/CRSC